Gatehouse Bank

 Gatehouse Bank PLC is a UK regulated Islamic bank headquartered in London, with additional offices in Birmingham, Milton Keynes and Wilmslow.

 Gatehouse Bank was founded in 2007 and is a subsidiary of Gatehouse Financial Group.
 It offers savings products for UK customers and residential property finance in England and Wales for residents in the UK and overseas.
 Gatehouse Bank is authorised by the Prudential Regulation Authority (PRA) and regulated by the PRA and the Financial Conduct Authority (FCA).
-Through its subsidiary, Gatehouse Living Group, it also sources and advises on UK real estate investments with a focus on Build to Rent and the private rented sector.

 Gatehouse Bank’s business and operations are conducted in accordance with the Shariah principles of transparent, fair, and socially responsible banking.
 This includes operating in a way which shares risk and reward equitably.
 No funds are invested in non-Shariah compliant industries such as arms, alcohol, tobacco, and adult entertainment.
 In 2019, Gatehouse Bank joined 129 founding members from around the world in becoming a founding signatory to the UN Principles for Responsible Banking.

-In December 2024, Gatehouse Bank formed a partnership with ColCap Financial UK Limited which involved a forward flow arrangement to originate in excess of £650m of Shariah-compliant home finance over an initial two-year term.